 Why CompTIA A+ Is the IT Career Launchpad

-With over 10,000 active job postings requiring A+ certification, this credential is the universal entry point for IT careers.
+With over 9,800 active job postings requiring A+ certification, this credential is the universal entry point for IT careers.
 From help desk to systems administration, A+ proves you have foundational IT competency.
+It remains the single most requested certification for entry-level IT positions across the United States, and its broad coverage of hardware, software, networking, and security concepts makes it the most versatile starting credential available.

 Who This Guide Is For